segfaulted11/Digitools-Platfrom-A-6-/README.md

 ## Project Name : Digital Tool's Platform
-## Description : this is a react project.
+## Description : this is a react based front end site where user can buy digital products from.
 ## Tech Stack
 - HTML
 - CSS